South Lake Tahoe Brain Injury Lawyer

 The doctor can diagnose someone with one of several different types of brain injuries.
-Like other injuries, some diagnoses are more severe than others; however, every kind of head injury needs to be taken seriously.
+Like other injuries, some diagnoses are more severe than others; however, every head injury needs to be taken seriously.
 Some of the possible head injuries include:

 - Hemorrhage: A hemorrhage is a severe head injury.
 This term is used to describe bleeding that has developed in the brain.
-A hemorrhage can develop following a major blow to the head, such as those sustained in a motorcycle accident.
-A tear in any of the arteries or veins can lead to rapid bleeding inside the skull, leading to devastating consequences.
+A hemorrhage can develop following a significant blow to the head, such as those sustained in a motorcycle accident.
+A tear in any arteries or veins can lead to rapid bleeding inside the skull, leading to devastating consequences.
 Fortunately, an intracranial hemorrhage will typically show up on a CT scan.
 Depending on the size and location of the bleed, the individual may need emergency surgery.

 - Herniation: A herniation is among the most severe head injuries and can lead to death.
 A herniation can develop as a consequence of any of the injuries above.
 A herniation takes place when the pressure inside the skull forces the brain tissue to shift.
 When this happens, the brain tissue is unable to function.
 As a result, patients can stop breathing, leading to death.

 Once the diagnosis has been made, the treatment process will begin.
 The doctor will use medications to control the patient's blood pressure and reduce pain.
 The physician may also administer IV fluids or use a blood transfusion to provide additional support.
 In some cases, surgery is required to stabilize the patient's vital signs.